 - 1. From the Explorer, run a report in ad hoc format. - 2.
 From the Ad hoc Report viewer, click the Publish Report icon.
-The Publish menu displays. - 3.
-Specify the published report settings.
-See "Publish Report Options" on the next page. - 4.
-Optionally, if you would like to attach a comment to the published report, click Add Comment.
+The Publish menu displays. - Specify the published report settings.
+See "Publish Report Options" below. - Optionally, if you would like to attach a comment to the published report, click Add Comment.
 See "Adding a Comment to Ad Hoc Report" on page 205. - 5.
 Click Publish.
 When the report has generated, it appears in the Published Reports list on the Recent Reports page.